 |Time & Place|

-Ron has appeared at major festivals like Kerrville Folk Festival, Merlefest, Falcon Ridge, Tucson Folk Festival and First Night-Asheville, and in top venues like Nashville’s Bluebird Café, Little Rock’s Acoustic Sounds Café, Memphis’s Pig On Beale and DC’s famous "The Bayou".
-Ron has opened or shared stages with Trisha Yearwood, Dire Straits, The Nighthawks, Talking Heads, Nitty Gritty Dirt Band and David Wilcox just to name a few.
+Ron has appeared at major festivals like Kerrville Folk Festival, Merlefest, Falcon Ridge, Tucson Folk Festival and First Night-Asheville, and in top venues like Nashville’s Bluebird Café, Little Rock's Acoustic Sounds Café, and DC’s famous "The Bayou."
+Ron has opened/ shared stages with Trisha Yearwood, David Wilcox, Nitty Gritty Dirt Band, Kate Campbell, and Dire Straits just to name a few.
+Incorporating elements of Folk, Blues, southern Appalachian, Rock and Jazz, Ron has found a voice in our American music.
+Ron's spiritually uplifting shows offer attendees an intimate glimpse into the world we live in.
+Catching one of his shows has almost become a requirement.